swashata/multidots-frontend-dev-course-plan/sessions/class-04/topics.md

-## Template Strings
+## Template Literals

--   Introduction to template strings.
+-   ✅ Introduction to template literals.
+-   ✅ Multi-line strings.
+-   ✅ Expression interpolation.
+-   ✅ Nesting templates.
--   Tagged template literals.
+-   ✅ Tagged template literals.

+#### Q/A

+**Q2 of Advanced JavaScript**

+So what's the output of `tagMd`?

 ## Promises